base-org/webauthn-sol/README.md

 This library is optimized for Ethereum layer 2 rollup chains but will work on all EVM chains.
 Signature verification always attempts to use the [RIP-7212 precompile](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md) and, if this fails, falls back to using [FreshCryptoLib](https://github.com/rdubois-crypto/FreshCryptoLib/blob/master/solidity/src/FCL_ecdsa.sol#L40).

-As L1 calldata is the main cost driver of L2 transactions, this library is designed to minimize calldata.
-Rather than requiring the full clientDataJSON to be passed, we use a template to verify against what a well formed response *should* be, leveraging the [serialization specification](https://www.w3.org/TR/webauthn/#clientdatajson-serialization).

 Code excerpts

 ```solidity